 Anglo-Saxons at Sources of Russian Power

 The title of this article is an extension of the title of a book published almost a hundred years ago by one of the Soviet historians which I heard about for the first time when the article was finished (PARKHOMENKO Vl.A.
 1924).
 This counterpart seems surprising, but it is no coincidence.
 The origin of the Russian state has been of interest to historians for 250 years, and the well-known saying of M.N.
-Pokrovsky “history is a policy that has been overturned into the past” was well reflected in the “patriotic” study of this topic.
+Pokrovsky “History is a policy that has been overturned into the past” was well reflected in the “patriotic” study of this topic.
 Since there is no doubt that the Russian state originated in the bowels of Kievan Rus', the interest was connected precisely with the origin of this state formation, and the mystery of the rise of Moscow in it remained practically unattended.
 The long struggle against the Varangian origins of Rus' is already ending with the triumph of the "Normanists", but now the patriotic part of historians has the opportunity to accept the evidence of the Anglo-Saxon roots of Russian statehood with hostility.
 The fact is that there are facts that give us evidence wie es eigentlich gewesen war*, in what Leopold von Ranke saw as the task of history.
-First of all, this is ancient toponymy, which in general, if historians use it by the way, is only where everything is clear without it.
-Where there are no other facts, divine decoding of geographical names is put at the base of far-fetched hypotheses.
-In our case, Anglo-Saxon toponymy was used to confirm the results obtained by a completely different method, but due to its large number, it became an additional argument.
+First of all, this is ancient toponymy, which in general, if historians use it, is only where everything is clear without it.
+Where there are no other facts, conjectural decoding of geographical names is put at the base of far-fetched hypotheses.
+In our case, Anglo-Saxon toponymy was used to confirm the results obtained by a completely different method, but due to its large number an additional argument.

 At left: The territory of the Germanic languages in II BC.